 - A. Preserving Issues for Appeal

 - 1. Objection, grounds, and ruling required

 - 2. Issues automatically preserved for appeal

-- 3. Intermediate orders under G.S.
-1-278

 - B. Scope of Appellate Review

 - 1. Issues identified in briefs

-- 2. The contents of the record on appeal
+- 2. The contents of the record

 - C. Appellate Rule 2: Prevent Manifest Injustice

 - D. Invited Error

 - E. No Swapping Horses

-12.4 Which Orders Can Be Appealed 12-18
+12.4 Which Orders Can Be Appealed 12-16

 - A. Appealable Orders - 1.
 No jurisdiction - 2.
 Order determining the action - 3.
 Initial disposition and underlying adjudication order - 4.
-Order changing legal custody - 5.
+Order changing custody - 5.
 Order eliminating reunification as a permanent plan - 6.
-Order granting or denying termination of parental rights - 7.
+Order granting or denying a termination of parental rights - 7.
 Order deciding placement on the Responsible Individuals List - B. When an Appeal Is Moot - 1.
 Exception based on collateral legal consequences of abuse, neglect, dependency adjudication - 2.
-Exception based on collateral legal consequences of termination of parental rights - 3.
-No collateral legal consequences from findings of fact in a permanency planning order
+Exception based on collateral legal consequences of termination of parental rights